hirschlisa/harmonisation/Harmonisation.md

 * Wednesday, 28.10.2026, 11:00 – 11:30 CET
 * Tuesday, 01.12.2026, 11:00 – 11:30 CET

-If you have any questions, you can always contact the I4NG Harmonisation team at GESIS via email XXXX LINK.
+If you have any questions, you can always (contact the I4NG Harmonisation team at GESIS via email)[mailto:harmonisation.i4ng@gesis.org].

 Ready to dive into the world of survey data harmonization?